rackerlabs/genestack/docs/k8s-kubespray.md

 Currently only the k8s provider kubespray is supported and included as submodule into the code base.
 A default inventory file for kubespray is provided at `/etc/genestack/inventory` and must be modified.

+!!! tip

     Existing OpenStack Ansible inventory can be converted using the `/opt/genestack/scripts/convert_osa_inventory.py` script which provides a `hosts.yml`

 Once the inventory is updated and configuration altered (networking etc), the Kubernetes cluster can be initialized with the `setup-kubernetes.yml` playbook which in addition will also label nodes for OpenStack installation.